How Much It Costs to Refinance a Mortgage and Other Questions to Consider

 Refinancing a mortgage means replacing your current mortgage with a new one to potentially save you money.
 But breaking even takes time after upfront costs.

-With the Federal Reserve having just cut interest rates this week for the first time in four years, by a half-percentage point, you might be thinking about whether now is a good time to refinance your mortgage.
+With the Federal Reserve having cut interest rates in September by a half-percentage point, and a further cut of 0.25% anticipated this week, you might be thinking about whether now is a good time to refinance your mortgage.
 Here's a look at how refinancing works and if it's right for you.

 Subscribe to Kiplinger’s Personal Finance